dthies/moodle-format_popups/README.md

 standard topics format.
 Otherwise the format is the same as topics format.
 Currently Book, Choice, Custom certificate, File resource, Folder, H5P, Page, Poster, SCORM, and URL activities are supported and can be displayed in modals.
-Other activities while open normally.
+Other activities will open normally.

 Developers should be able to add similar functionality to other formats by copying the AMD call in format.php and adding this format as a dependency.